Close Menu

 Letting your child pick their own theme gives them a sense of ownership over their new study corner.

-The moment we finished setting it up, her face lit up, and she wanted to sit there immediately.
-Even a small corner with a good lamp and their favorite characters can become a powerful learning zone.
+Even a small corner with a good lamp and their favorite characters can turn into a surprisingly powerful learning zone.

 A child's home study desk set up with a clock, Kuromi pencil case, Oxford Phonics workbook, and a blank mini whiteboard over a Doraemon pattern.